20 Unique Things To Do In Beaufort, South Carolina

 17. Explore Beaufort by Horse-Drawn Carriage with Sea Island Carriage Company

-For a charming and memorable way to see Beaufort’s historic district, I highly recommend booking a tour with the Sea Island Carriage Company.
-This horse-drawn carriage ride takes you through the heart of the city, passing stunning antebellum homes, historic churches, and moss-draped oaks.
-My guide was knowledgeable and shared fascinating stories about Beaufort’s history, from its Civil War role to ghost tales and local legends.
+For a charming and unique way to experience Beaufort’s historic district, book a tour with Sea Island Carriage Company.
+This horse-drawn carriage ride takes you past stunning antebellum homes, historic churches, and oak-lined streets draped in Spanish moss.

 18. Embrace Sustainability at Emma’s Earth Shop